 Your podcast is unique because you are so if you’re trying to fit in and be like everyone else you’ll start to blend in.
 Have you ever heard the saying, “if you’re appealing to everyone, you’re really appealing to no one?”
 Well, that saying couldn’t be more true.
 You need to give people a very specific reason why they should come back to you.
 What do you offer that nobody else in the podcasting world does?

 Think about it this way… if you needed brain surgery, would you rather have someone with the title, “doctor” or “neurologist” perform surgery on you?
-We assume the ladder.
+We assume the latter.
 For this reason, you should aim to be as specific as possible, appealing to a very targeted audience.
 This cultivates loyal listeners because they’re unable to get the same information elsewhere.

 Let’s look at an example to paint the picture even further.
 The Old Time Radio Mystery, Suspense, and Horror is a podcast that critiques and analyzes old-time mystery and suspense radio programs.
 This show is targeted to an audience that is a certain age and would know the certain radio programs being talked about.
 Not only that, but the audience has to have a certain interest in the crime and mystery genre.